Poggicek/cs2-docs/docs/intro.md

 # Introduction

-This a community driven documentation that aims to help people with the development of server side plugins.
+This is a community driven documentation that aims to help people with the development of server side plugins.
 Since CS2 has switched to the new Source 2 engine (Now 8 years old) there have been breaking changes to the game's codebase.
 As a result of that, it made a lot of old information obsolete.

 :::danger Disclaimer
 All the information on this site is for server modification purposes only.